illinois-cs241/illinois-cs241.github.io/_docs/finding_filesystems.md

 For example, the output of:
 `./minixfs test.fs cat /goodies/hello.txt` should be the same as `cat ./goodies/hello.txt`

-Here are some sample testcases!
+Here are some sample (and not comprehensive) testcases!

 ```
 $ ./minixfs test.fs ls /